thomasvalera/Brackets-MainWindow/README.md

   - Did you turn it off?
 Go to the toolbar of the main window and click on the MainWindow icon.
 If it turns orange it means it is now enabled!

 * Does he know how awesome this extension is?
   - You tell me!
-If you like this extension I would be happy to hear your thoughts about it, send me an email at thomasvalera@gmail.com!
+Fork, contribute and keep this extension alive!

 Contact
 ===================
-If you want to contribute, ask some questions or even discuss possible features to add, open an _enhancement_ ticket or send me an email at thomasvalera@gmail.com.
+If you want to contribute, ask some questions or even discuss possible features to add, open an _enhancement_ ticket or fork this repo!